KaueLui/kauelui/README.md

     │   ├── brazilian, born and raised in igarassu in the state of pernambuco.
     │   ├── currently studying "Sistemas para Internet" at "IFPE".
-    │   ├── i'm passionate about anime, especially one piece │   ├── /being part of @mangolab-dev
+    │   ├── i'm passionate about anime, especially one piece │   ├── /being part of @timeless-inc
     │   ├── /graphic design at @vaLLLorant
     │   └── /kauelui.dev@gmail.com
     │